Part 1. German Spies in Paris, with Addendum: ‘General Mordacq’s Comments on the Theory’.

-This explanation recalls the widespread mistrust among the Allied High Commands of German plans and intentions in early November 1918, and especially of their proposals for a general cease-fire to be observed by both sides during the armistice talks, which Marshal Foch rejected.
+This explanation recalls the widespread mistrust among the Allied High Commands of German plans and intentions in early November 1918, and especially mistrust of their proposals for a general cease-fire to be observed by both sides during the armistice talks, which Marshal Foch rejected.
 22 It would have seemed entirely feasible at the time that the armistice so many believed had been agreed on 7 November had been broken by German treachery.
-The false peace news reported in the newspapers – with its details of an 11 am armistice followed by a cease-fire, not twenty-four hours later, but at 2 pm/3 pm the same day – did not, however, provide the explanation with any ‘factual’ support.
+The false peace news reported in the newspapers – with its details of an 11 am armistice to be followed by a cease-fire, not twenty-four hours later, but at 2 pm/3 pm the same day – did not, however, provide the explanation with any ‘factual’ support.

 “It was claimed here [in Brest] by many American officers, who secured their information from Headquarters, that the Armistice was actually signed at the time of the first announcement on Nov.
 7, but that the report was later denied at the request of the French officials, who feared for the success of the French Liberty Loan then nearing completion.
 The French thought the Loan would not be fully subscribed if the announcement was made at this time, so the report was denied in an official statement from Admiral Wilson and was withheld until the French Loan was completed three days later…. “ 23